Google Search and Business Listing Scams

 These fly-by-night companies have nothing to do with Google, and they're probably located outside of the United States even if they're calling from a local number.
 They will often tell you they can "guarantee" placement of your business listing at the top of Google, or in the number one spot, or on Page One of Google Search.
 Which is an impossible claim, and even the official Google Search Central SEO page says that placement cannot be guaranteed.
 This page also specifically warns, "Beware of SEOs that claim to guarantee rankings, allege a special relationship with Google, or advertise a priority submit to Google".

-If you do get reeled by one of these scams, at best you may end up paying for what amounts to nothing more than Google's own Pay‑Per‑Click program, which you can set up yourself for free.
+If you do get reeled by one of these scams, at best you may end up paying for what amounts to nothing more than Google's own ads program.
 At worst, however (and more likely), you could end up handing over your credit card number to an identity thief.

 Just hang up if you get a call that sounds anything like the following: